waltroloson/twitterbot/README.md

 $ mongod --config /path/to/your/config/file/mongod.conf
 ```

-1. If at any step in this part you get into problems, carry out the following.
+1. If at any step in this whole MongoDB section you get into problems, carry out the following.
-   + Go back into the `mongod.conf` file and set the 'enableLocalhostAuthBypass' flag to 'true'.
+    * Go back into the `mongod.conf` file and set the 'enableLocalhostAuthBypass' flag to 'true'.
-   + Restart the mongo instance as instructed above.
+    * Restart the mongo instance as instructed above.
-   + Start up the mongo shell.
+    * Start up the mongo shell.
-   + Proceed again starting at step [create-admin-user] above.
+    * Proceed again starting at step [create-admin-user] above.

 1. Again enter the MongoDB shell by typing in the following in the command line.
 ```sh